SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT for business.md

     ![The Assembly name and Target framework fields display.](images/Hands-onlabstep-by-step-IoTforbusinessimages/media/image54.png "Simulator fields")

 5. Select **Debug** from the left-hand menu.
-In the Environment variables section, edit the PCS\_STORAGEADAPTER\_DOCUMENTDB\_CONNSTRING value, replacing "..." with the Cosmos DB connection string.
+In the Environment variables section, add the PCS\_STORAGEADAPTER\_DOCUMENTDB\_CONNSTRING value, replacing "..." with the Cosmos DB connection string.
 To find your connection string, do the following:

     a.
 Open your Cosmos DB instance from within your lab's resource group.